Black Percher Swartsitterrjie

 - Pterostigmas light to mid greyish brown with dark brown, black front margin and thick black veins, 3.1–3.4 mm long.

-- Abdomen has white/yellow marks on lateral side, peters out on segment 8 all black.These marks disappear with age becoming dark grey/black.
+- Abdomen has white/yellow marks on lateral side, peters out on segment 8 all black.These marks becomes very dark brown before becoming almost invisible dark grey/black with age.
 Superior appendages white but darkening with age becoming a brownish colour not black.
 Dark tips

 - Yellowish green becoming yellowish brown with age